SebasUr/GridMR/README.md

 ```

 Status endpoints:
 - To be finalized.
-For now, the Python client polls the filesystem for `final.txt`.
+For now, the Python client polls the filesystem for `final*`.

 ---